kurtYmd/android-app/README.md

 ## Architecture

-This project uses the MVVM
+This project uses the MVVM architectural pattern.

 ## Libraries Used